 Body temperature is not a constant value in dogs.
 It can change during the day or depending on the age and sex of the animal, its physiological state, intensity physical activity, conditions environment.

-However, there is such an indicator as "normal temperature", which includes an interval, not a single digit.
-In dogs, the temperature is from 37.5 to 39 degrees, but even in this case, age and size are taken into account:
+However, there is such an indicator as “normal temperature”, which includes an interval rather than a single digit.
+In dogs, the norm is considered to be a temperature of 37.5 to 39 degrees, but even in this case, age and size are taken into account:

 • for large dogs - 37.4-38.3;